📢 We are hiring new PhD students!

 If you are interested in joining my group, please APPLY through the official application system FIRST.

-Once your application is successfully submitted, email me with (1) your resume and (2) a brief description of why you want to join my group.
+Once your application is successfully submitted, please email me with (1) your resume and (2) a brief description of why you want to join my group.

-Generic email inquiries will not be answered.
+Generic email inquiries will not be considered.

 All graduate applications should be submitted here.
 For more information, please see https://www.ece.utah.edu/grad-admissions/.

-3. MS (or MS/BS) Students
+3. MS (or MS/BS) Students (no current openings)

-In general, students begin the position as a volunteer (i.e., self-funded).
+In general, students begin in the position as a volunteer (i.e., self-funded).
 For outstanding domestic students, financial support may become available after a trial period.

-Good knowledge of semiconductor materials and devices is required.
+A strong understanding of semiconductor materials and devices is required.

 Familiarity with nanofabrication, electron microscopy, and/or software (e.g., MATLAB, LabView, Python/C, SolidWorks, COMSOL, Lumerical, etc.) is a plus.